 2. Floating Toolbox

 For just 804kb, this Assistive Touch app alternative is a treat.
 You will get a floating icon on your screen which simply opens a drop-down of apps on touching.
 It is quite different from other floating touch apps on Android because of its small size and unique design.

-In the free version, you can add up to a maximum of 5 apps whereas in pro version you can add unlimited apps.
+In the free version, you can add up to a maximum of 5 apps whereas in the Pro version you can add unlimited apps.
 You can change the appearance of the floating icon by changing its size and transparency.
-By upgrading to the premium version, you also get toggle options, recent apps, Wi-Fi, Bluetooth and many more features.
+By upgrading to the premium version, you also get toggle options, recent apps, Wi-Fi, Bluetooth, and many more features.

 You can also sort apps ordering according to your own convenience.
 Unfortunately, there is no option for capturing screenshots but still, it is worth giving a try.